artprojectgroup/wc-apg-nifcifnie-field/readme.txt

 2. Screenshot of WC - APG NIF/CIF/NIE field.
 Billing and shipping forms.

 == Changelog ==
+* Small fixes.
+* Removed all the changes of fields order.
 = 1.3.0.1 =
 * Small fixes.
 = 1.3 =